Gülnuş Sultan: As Haseki Sultan

 Sultan Mehmed had been deeply enamored of her, but after Gülbeyaz entered his harem, his affections began to shift; Gülnuş, who was still in love with the sultan, became madly jealous.
 One day, as Gülbeyaz was sitting on a rock and watching the sea, Gülnuş slightly pushed her off the cliff and drowned the young odalisque, or according to others she ordered Gülbeyaz's strangulation in the Kandilli Palace.
-Some writers stress the fact that Gülnuş was a ruthless person claiming that she attempted to have her husband's brothers Suleiman II and Ahmed II strangled after she gave birth to her firstborn Mustafa, but Mehmed's mother Turhan Sultan had hindered these attempted murders.
+Some writers stress the fact that Gülnuş was a ruthless person, claiming that she attempted to have her husband's brothers Suleiman II and Ahmed II strangled after she gave birth to her firstborn Mustafa, but Mehmed's mother Turhan Sultan had prevented these attempted murders.

 Gülnüş Sultan was aware of the political developments of the time.
 Indeed, Haseki Sultan participated in the Polish War of 1672 and 1673, along with Mehmed IV and Hatice Turhan Sultan.
 Similarly, in 1682, during the Second Siege of Vienna, Haseki Sultan joined the regiment when they went to Belgrade.
 The happiest days of Gülnüş Sultan's life as a haseki occurred in the spring of 1675, at the imperial ceremonies held in Sirık Square of the Edirne Palace for the circumcision of her sons and the marriage of her biological daughters.
-The Zübde-i vekayiat records that during the ceremonial stages of this wedding, Valide Turhan Sultan and Gülnüş Sultan were represented by their chamberlains in the ranks of viziers.The traveler Tavernier, a foreign observer, commented on the importance Gülnüş Sultan placed on this wedding as follows:
+The Zübde-i vekayiat records that during the ceremonial stages of this wedding, Valide Turhan Sultan and Gülnüş Sultan were represented by their chamberlains in the ranks of viziers.
+The traveler Tavernier described the circumcision ceremony of Mehmed IV's sons as an elaborate event and noted that Gülnüş Sultan took an active interest in its presentation, including the prince's clothing and use of jewels.

-"(Mehmed IV's) son was circumcised in a very magnificent ceremony.
-This prince's mother, a very beautiful woman, requested that the prince's clothing be covered in diamonds to ensure the ceremony would be a magnificent spectacle for both Turks and foreigners.
-To achieve this, very valuable items from the treasury were destroyed and then everything was taken back to its place.